 The Second to Freedom Present, where our incomplete struggle still needs to be resolved.
 For this Movement, Coretta Scott King graciously gave Mr. Yeston permission to set to music Dr. King’s final speech (I have been to the Mountaintop).

-And the Third Movement is a prayer for the ultimate future perfection of our universal rights and freedoms, with lyrics by Yeston.
+And the Third Movement is a prayer for a future accomplishment of our universal rights and freedoms, with lyrics by Yeston.
 Written for two antiphonal SATB choirs (800 in each) in the tradition of Gabrielli’s Venetian example at St. Marco in Venice, a Childrens’ Choir of 200 and a Gospel Choir of 200, with Norm Lewis as soloist, the piece premiered at the Lincoln Memorial on July 1st 2000 before an audience of 20,000.